bxp151/housing/README.md

 ## Usage Instructions

-1. Open housing.py and set
+1. Open housing.py and set HOME_DIR to wherever you cloned the repository
+2. In the "Execute target shuffling" block, I commented out the code because it takes several hours to run.
+The results of the execution will be loaded automatically into gb_scores
+3.